 How to Use Your Spotlights

-• Pick one to grow: Choose a spotlight (Critical or Most Effort) as the focus for a development goal.
+Pick one to grow: Choose a spotlight (Critical or Harder for You) as the focus for a development goal.

-• Pair effort with ease: Use Least Effort traits to support goals that take more energy.
+Pair effort with ease: Use Easier for You traits to support goals that take more energy.

 What to Do Next